samkivioja/JC-Airlines/README.md

 ## Project Overview

 The **JC Airlines** project provides a functional flight booking experience.
-It supports features like searching for flights based on destinations, dynamically swapping locations, and highlighting the current step of the booking process.
+It supports features like searching for flights based on destinations, dynamically swapping locations, highlighting the current step of the booking process and sending ordered tickets via email.
 It integrates front-end interactivity and back-end support with a database to manage flight and passenger details.

 ---